-- Performing an off-campus group service project
+- Performing an off-campus individual or group service project

 - Time spent on activities that only benefit the membership of a religious organization cannot be counted as community service hours.
-Examples include but are not limited to:
+Examples include, but are not limited, to:

 - Working with youth groups